gsimchoni/Intro2DS/instructions/jupyter_instructions.md

 This should download the `tensorflow-notebook` image from [Docker Hub](https://hub.docker.com/) (the first time), mount your current working library (C:\Intro2DS) and start `jupyter notebook`.

+Sometimes Docker on Windows will ask your Windows password (or Microsoft account password if you don't have one) to share the folder.
+Do it.

 You should receive a message as if you were running `jupyter notebook` locally, to open the notebooks in your browser:

 > to login with a token: